brickbots/PiFinder/docs/source/dev_guide.rst

 You can also develop on any Posix compatible system (Linux / MacOS) in roughly the same way you can on a Raspberry Pi.
 The emulated hardware and networking features will work differently so this is mostly useful for UI/Catalog feature development.

+Note that you can develop on Windows by activating Windows Subsystem for Linux (WSL2) and installing Ubuntu from the Microsoft Store.
+The window launched by PiFinder will be fully integrated into your windows desktop.

 To get started, fork the repo and set up your virtual environment system of choice using Python 3.9.
 Then follow some of the steps below!